AllenNeuralDynamics/ficus/README.md

 ### Example 5: Different Concurrent Hardware Configurations
 Suppose the experimental software `prototome` running on pc W11XLTEST needs to be run in different states with different combinations of the hardware attached to the same computer.
-Here's how we would store these configs:
+Here's how we would store these configs, making use of *modes*:

 ```
 ├── defaults/